-In order to get your newly adopted child home, that child must have a visa issued by the Immigration Department that allows them to immigrate.
+To get your newly adopted child home, that child must have a visa issued by the Immigration Department that allows them to immigrate.
 Without this visa, the child will be denied entry into the US, even if this child is legally yours.
 Not every country has an agreement with the United States for intercountry adoption.
-The US does not grant visas to adopted children from countries which do not meet US standards for policies or safeguards against child-trafficking.
+The US does not grant visas to adopted children from countries that do not meet US standards for policies or safeguards against child-trafficking.
 It is the parents’ responsibility to do their own research and be sure the visa will be issued.
 These rules are plainly stated on the USCIS Website.

 5. The lack of knowledge about birth parents is not a plus.

 I know many people choose international adoption because they are afraid of knowing who the birth parents are.
-They somehow feel that by not knowing, they have more right to the child.
+They somehow feel that by not knowing, they have more rights to the child.
 The child will be more “theirs” because they are the only parents known.
 I can tell you that for your child, not knowing can be a big black hole that they can never fill.
-So many parents start out by not wanting to have any birth parent contact or knowledge, and when their children get older, and they see their pain, they would give just about anything to change that.
+So many parents start by not wanting to have any birth parent contact or knowledge, and when their children get older, and they see their pain, they would give just about anything to change that.
 Know from the beginning that not knowing does not mean that your child will not care or grieve for the lost parents.
 In some ways, it makes it that much more difficult because you have no answers to give them.